wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 ---
 You want to reach out to customer service, and they say  *“Send us a WhatsApp message.”* What if you don’t use WhatsApp, or cannot make a phone call, or use the chatbox?
 {: .fs-6 .fw-300 }
-If you offer multiple contact options, you’re leaving no people (customers) behind.
+By offering multiple contact options, you make sure every customer has a way to connect.
 {: .fs-6 .fw-300 }

 ## Don’t make getting in touch their problem